Union Pacific in Utah, 1996 to today

 December 2, 2002

-Union Pacific received approval from the federal Surface Transportation Board to abandon 5.21 miles of the former D&RGW Bingham Branch, which by this time was officially known as the "Bingham Industrial Lead."
-This section of track runs from MP 6.60 near Bagley (West Jordan Industrial Park) to MP 11.81 near Lead Mine (Copperton).
-This trackage had been sold to Utah Transit Authority, but UP had retained "perpetual easement and common carrier obligation to conduct freight operations", and this action allowed UP to abandon those rights.
-(STB Docket AB-33, Sub 194X; notice of intent to abandon published in Salt Lake Tribune, November 8, 2002)
+Union Pacific received approval from the federal Surface Transportation Board to abandon its rail operations along 5.21 miles of the former D&RGW Bingham Branch, which by this time was officially known as the "Bingham Industrial Lead."
+This section of track runs from MP 6.60 near Bagley (West Jordan Industrial Park; about 5200 West) to MP 11.81 near Lead Mine (Copperton).
+This trackage had been sold to Utah Transit Authority in September 2002, but UP had retained "perpetual easement and common carrier obligation to conduct freight operations", and this action allowed UP to abandon those rights.
+(STB Docket AB-33, Sub 194X, service date December 2, 2002; notice of intent to abandon published in Salt Lake Tribune, November 8, 2002)

 (This 5.21 miles of trackage hadn't seen any regular use since the mid-1990's when Kennecott's precipitation plant closed at Lead Mine.
 The line extends from West Jordan's Bagley Industrial Park (home of SME Steel and the Interstate Brick Company) west through Dalton Junction (connection to the abandoned Lark Branch) up Bingham Canyon to Lead Mine at Copperton.
 This track was a regular assignment for Rio Grande's fleet of SD7/SD9's and later GP30's.)